Building informed and resilient civil society in the region highly affected by the war in UkrainePublished: Dec 15, 2022 Reading time: 2 minutes

 The initial stage of the project was a call for participation in the form of applications for grants.
 This phase of the project was launched simultaneously in Georgia, Moldova, Ukraine and Armenia, and addressed to the submitted applicants.
 As a final result of the first selection round, 32 organisations in each country have been opted out.
 The chosen CSOs had to go through a rigorous selection process, based on standards of interest of bringing new approaches to achieve concrete results and motivation to mobilise and be a role model for systematic change on the local or national level.

-Newly established relationships between local and national or regional media will help to beat disinformation campaigns and strengthen access to information for non-majority communities.
-As well as media literacy component will be included in the training to increase the skills of targeted groups.
+The media literacy component will be included in the training to increase the skills of targeted groups.
 The fellowship, mentoring, coaching, and consultations are closely tailored to the purpose of the project, as well as networking and creating contacts on the local, national and regional levels.